 This peachy white wine sangria will add sizzle to any summertime get-together.
 The recipe creates a refreshing and quick pitcher-drink that is perfect for small parties.
 The lovely part about this sangria is that it has a lighter profile than the more traditional recipes—it uses white wine instead of red and features bright fruits like peach, orange, and mango.
 Adding a little peach schnapps doesn't hurt it's appeal, either.

-As with any Sangria recipe, there are many ways that you can customize it.
-From the wine, you choose to the addition of other summer fruits, have fun with it.
-There are no hard and fast rules when it comes to Sangria, just as long as you enjoy it.
+As with any sangria recipe, there are many ways that you can customize it—from the type of wine to the addition of other summer fruits, it's easy to have fun with it.
+There are no hard and fast rules when it comes to sangria, just as long as you enjoy it.

 - 1 bottle white wine